 Playa Espadilla

-Manuel Antonio National Park is one of the most visited places in Costa Rica and home to beaches of its own.
-But for travelers who want an even quieter, more relaxed option, Playa Espadilla, a mile-long beach just outside the park, is an excellent option.
-Also known as Playa Primera or Playa Numero Uno, it can be busy, but there’s plenty of space to stretch out.
-The waters are calm enough for swimming—and there are lifeguards on duty.
-Bonus: deck chairs with umbrellas available to rent.
+Manuel Antonio National Park is one of the most visited places in Costa Rica and home to beautiful beaches of its own.
+But for travelers who want a more relaxed option, Playa Espadilla, a mile-long beach just outside the park, is an excellent choice.
+Also known as Playa Primera or Playa Numero Uno, it can be busy, but there’s plenty of space to stretch out, the water is calm enough for swimming, and there are lifeguards on duty.
+Bonus: Deck chairs with umbrellas are available to rent.

-As for places to stay near Playa Espadilla, five-star Arenas del Mar is an 11-acre hotel and reserve set atop rain-forested cliffs overlooking the Pacific.
-It delivers the right amount of luxury within walking distance of Manuel Antonio.
+As for places to stay near Playa Espadilla, five-star Arenas del Mar, a member of the Cayuga Collection, which specializes in sustainable luxury hotels around Central America, is an 11-acre resort set atop rain-forested cliffs overlooking the Pacific.
+It delivers the right amount of comfort while still being within walking distance of Manuel Antonio.

 Playa Madrigal